Skip to content

 State Codes with Local Amendments

 These states follow the adoption of building codes at a state level but require local municipalities to adopt various amendments.
-This means that the state decides on the codebook being adopted, but local cities and counties are expected to make various amendments to the state building code that reflects each municipality's unique geographical and weather situations.
+This means that the state decides on the codebook being adopted, but local cities and counties are expected to make various amendments to the state building code that reflect each municipality's unique geographical and weather situations.
 This usually occurs in states where there are varying climate zones and altitudes within one state.

 One example of this situation is in Utah.
 A home in Cache County, Utah, outside of Paradise, Utah in the north of the state is required by the county to install an ice and water shield.
 On the other end of the spectrum, the city of St. George, Utah does not have a history of ice damming and therefore does not require ice and water shield on the eaves of residential roofs in their area.
 However, both municipalities still follow the state building code adopted by the State of Utah.